 Cobb-Douglas Production Function Calculator

-The Cobb-Douglas production function calculator helps you calculate the total production of a product according to Cobb-Douglas production function.
-Briefly, a production function shows the relationship between the output of goods and the combination of factors used to obtain it.
+The Cobb-Douglas production function calculator helps you calculate the total production of a product according to the Cobb-Douglas production function.
+Briefly, a production function shows the relationship between the output of goods and the combination of factors used to obtain them.

 The Cobb-Douglas production function is a special form of the production function.
 It uses the relationship between capital and labor to calculate the number of goods produced.
-To learn more about the characteristics of the Cobb-Douglas production function, read the article below where you can find more about the production function definition and production function equation.
-We've also presented the Cobb-Douglas production function formula, scroll down and check it out!
+To learn more about the characteristics of the Cobb-Douglas production function, read the article below, where you can find more about the production function definition and production function equation.
+We also present the Cobb-Douglas production function formula; scroll down and check it out!

 What is the Cobb-Douglas production function?

-The Cobb-Douglas production function is known for being the first time a proper aggregate production function was estimated and developed to be accurately used to analyze whole branches of industry.
-It was a cornerstone for macroeconomics, and has been widely used, adopted and improved since its inception.
-The importance of Cobb-Douglas production function to macroeconomics can be compared to the importance of the Pythagorean theorem to math.
+The Cobb-Douglas production function is known for being the first time a proper aggregate production function was estimated and developed to analyze whole branches of industry accurately.
+It was a cornerstone for macroeconomics and has been widely used, adopted, and improved since its inception.
+We can compare the importance of the Cobb-Douglas production function to macroeconomics to the importance of the Pythagorean theorem to math.

 Production function formula (Cobb-Douglas)

-The Cobb-Douglas production function formula for a single good with two factors of production is expressed as following:
+The Cobb-Douglas production function formula for a single good with two factors of production is expressed as follows:

-- Y is the total production or output of goods.
+- Y – Total production or output of goods;

-- A is the total factor productivity.
-It is a positive constant, and is used to show the change in output that is not the result of main production factors.
+- A – Total factor productivity; it is a positive constant and is used to show the change in output that is not the result of main production factors;

-- L is the labor input which indicates the total number of labor that went into production.
+- L – Labor input which indicates the total number of labor that went into production;

-- K is the capital input which shows the quantity of capital that was used during production.
+- K – Capital input which shows the quantity of capital that was used during production;

-- α is the output elasticity of capital.
+- α – Output elasticity of capital; and

 Output elasticity is the responsiveness of total production quantities to changes in quantities of a production factor.
 It is a percentage change in total production resulting from a percentage change in a factor.
-The more capital or labor we use, the more of a good we are going to get, but it is not a one to one conversion.
-It means that a 1 percent change in either factor would not result in a 1% change in total production, but is rather dependent on the level of output elasticity associated with the factor.
+The more capital or labor we use, the more goods we are going to get, but it is not a one-to-one conversion.
+It means that a 1 percent change in either factor would not result in a 1% change in total production but is rather dependent on the level of output elasticity associated with the factor (see percentage change calculator).
 Each of these values is a positive constant no bigger than 1 and is dependent on the level of available technology (0 ≤ α ≤ 1, 0 ≤ β ≤ 1).

 Cobb-Douglas production function characteristics

-Now that you know a little more about Cobb-Douglas production function, its history and the main components, it is time to move on to the Cobb-Douglas production function characteristics:
+Now that you know a little more about the Cobb-Douglas production function, its history, and the main components, it is time to move on to the Cobb-Douglas production function characteristics:

-- marginal product represents additional quantities of output we get by increasing the amount of a production factor used by a unit.
-In case of Cobb-Douglas production function, the marginal product is positive and decreasing.
+Marginal product represents additional quantities of output we get by increasing the amount of a production factor used by a unit.
+In the case of the Cobb-Douglas production function, the marginal product is positive and decreasing.
 It happens because output elasticity is positive.
 It is, however, smaller than one, so the Cobb-Douglas production function has diminishing marginal returns.
-It means that while increases in capital or labor will result in increased total production, each time the increase will be a bit smaller than before.
+It means that while increases in capital or labor will result in increased total production, each time, the increase will be a bit smaller than before.

-- returns to scale represent the proportional change in output when the proportional change is the same in all factors.
-For Cobb-Douglas production function returns to scale are equal to output elasticities of both labor and capital:
+Returns to scale represent the proportional change in output when the proportional change is the same in all factors.
+For the Cobb-Douglas production function, returns to scale are equal to output elasticities of both labor and capital:

 α + β.

-Let's assume that A is 2, our labor is 10 and capital 15.
-Our production in this case would be:
+Let's assume that A is 2, our labor is 10, and capital is 15.
+Our production, in this case, would be:

 Doubling labor to 20 and capital to 30 would increase production to:

-25.51 * 2 = 51.02 Indeed, you can see that doubling the labor and capital resulted in doubling the production.
-If you are having trouble calculating labor and capital raised by an alpha and beta check out our handy exponent calculator.
+Multiplying 25.51 × 2 = 51.02.
+Indeed, you can see that doubling the labor and capital resulted in doubling the production.
+If you are having trouble calculating labor and capital raised by alpha and beta check out our handy exponent calculator.

-α + β < 1 returns to scale are decreasing.
+If α + β < 1, returns to scale are decreasing.
 The proportional change in factors will result in a smaller proportional change in output.

-α + β > 1 returns to scale are increasing.
+If α + β > 1, returns to scale are increasing.
 Likewise, the proportional change in factors will lead to a higher proportional change in output.

 Cobb-Douglas production function example